 2. A Contractor’s safety management system shall:

-(a) Be capable of delivering site-specific safety objectives and meeting performance requirements specified in the Health and Safety Plan and Maritime Security Plan;
+(a) establish site-specific safety objectives and meeting performance requirements reflected in the Health and Safety Plan and Maritime Security Plan;

-(b) Cover occupational health and safety and process safety, including the selection or design of assets, facilities, equipment and materials;
+(b) cover occupational health and safety and process safety, including the selection or design of assets, facilities, equipment and materials;

-(c) Permit effective reporting to the Authority in connection with safety performance;
+(c) permit effective reporting to the Authority in connection with safety performance;

-[(c) bis Be independently verified annually by an internationally recognized provider of verification services acceptable to the Authority, in accordance with relevant Standards;]

-(d) Promote inclusivity and gender equality; and
+[

-(e) Be in accordance with Good Industry Practice and internationally recognised standards.
+(e) be in accordance with Good Industry Practice and internationally recognised standards; and

+[(f) be subject to continual improvement during the term of the Exploitation Contract, including through frequent management review and audit.]

+[2. bis A Contractor shall, in its annual reports detail any material changes to the health and safety management system and demonstrate the systematic assessment of the system and its continual improvement, including through the results of management review and audits under paragraph 2, subparagraph (f) bis.]

-3. A proposed change to a Contractor’s safety management system shall be treated the same as a modification of a Plan of Work, pursuant to regulation 57 mutatis mutandis.
+[3.
+A proposed change to a Contractor’s safety management system shall be treated the same as a modification of a Plan of Work, pursuant to regulation 57 mutatis mutandis.]

 4. Compliance with this regulation is a fundamental term of the Exploitation Contract, for the purposes of regulation 103.]